zijan/Tatala-RPC/README.md

 * Cross language and platform
 * High performance and distributed
 * Binary communication protocol
-* Support long socket connection
+* Long lived persistent connection
-* Support multi thread on both client and server side
+* Multi thread on both client and server side
 * Support synchronous or asynchronous method call
-* Support compression for big content
+* Compression for big content
-* Support Server push message to client
+* Support clinet oneway call and server push call
-* Support Server return runtime exception to clien side, so client be able to rollback transaction
+* Server return runtime exception to clien side, so client be able to rollback transaction
-* Support Google Protocol Buffers as object serializing solution
+* Google Protocol Buffers as object serializing solution
 * Filter control, we can add filters on server side, preprocess input byte array before call server code
+* Use zookeeper as a service registry, load balance and failover
 * Can use for cross-language RPC, high performance cache server, distributed message service, MMO game server……

 ## Get Started